George Stanley Gordon: Retirement and death

 Gordon retired from advertising in 1980, but remained very active with other business ventures and philanthropic endeavors.
-Gordon married twice, first to Olive Briggs with whom he had two daughters, Kimberly and Dana.
+Gordon married twice, first to Olive Briggs with whom he had two daughters, Kimberly (Slayton) and Dana.
 He married Janet Morgan and became the father of two sons, George III and Troy.
 Gordon met his life partner, Nancy Wareham-Gordon, with whom he had one daughter, Chloe Wareham-Gordon.

-Gordon had suffered from Lewes Body Dementia a severe neurological disease for many years during the 2000s.
+Gordon had suffered from Lewy Body Dementia a severe neurological disease for many years during the 2000s.
 On April 22, 2013, Gordon died at the age of 86 at Calvary Hospital in Bronx, New York.